CTXz/stm32f1-picopwner/README.md

 ## The Attack

 With all of the above explained, we can now finally explain the attack in detail.
-The steps bellow assume the hardware setup described in the [Hardware Setup](#hardware-setup) section.
+The steps below assume the hardware setup described in the [Hardware Setup](#hardware-setup) section.

 ### Step 1: Preparation